ropensci/roweb3/content/blog/2022-06-09-devguide-0.8.0/index.md

 ## Expanded Aims and Scope

-This version of the Dev Guide reflects the recent expansion of our peer-review system to include statistical softwre.
+This version of the Dev Guide reflects the recent expansion of our peer-review system to include statistical software.
 The [*Aims and Scope* section](https://devguide.ropensci.org/policies.html#aims-and-scope) now explains that statistical software is also within scope, and links directly to the [*Statistical Software Dev Guide*](https://stats-devguide.ropensci.org).

 ## Updated Guide for Authors